Intelligent-Instruments-Lab/iil.is/src/routes/news/txalaparta_dynjandi.md

 The workshop will culminate with a concert at 18.00 at the end of the workshop day where music from the workshop will be performed.

 For those who don't know, the txalaparta is a wooden Basque percussion instrument often used in celebrations.
 The name of the instrument is believed to refer to “racket”, which relates to the sound of the instrument.
+Usually, two players on opposite sides play consecutively by striking with the sticks on the boards.

 See a live performance by the Basque music duo Ibon RG and Enrike Hurtado on Basque TV <a href="https://www.eitb.eus/eu/telebista/programak/eitb-kultura/bideoak/osoa/8758212/bideoa-ibon-rgren-eta-enrike-hurtadoren-musika/?fbclid=IwAR22JRpp13_wa_hQAUSPa_8YkXObswVbGvjuW6eo7JfVi2RdK0gt_Q-afRQ">here</a>